How to paint wood, a guide.

 - wood filler

 If you want to use water based paint for your finish then its best to use water based primer and undercoat too.
-If you are using oil or spirit based paint for the finish then use oil/spirit based undercoat and primer.
+If you are using oil or spirit based paint for the finish then you can use either oil based undercoat or water based undercoat.

 - Pour some knotting into a paint kettle/container and using the cheap brush apply the knotting to all the knots in the wood.
 Its best practice to give 2 coats of knotting.
 If you skip this step you will regret it later on.
 If you paint new wood without treating the knots, then the knots will start seeping sap through your finish.
 This can take a few months but will happen and will look like brown stains (alternatively you can use Zinsser B-I-N primer to cover the knots, this a more expensive option but has the benefit of drying out really quickly.
 If you are in a hurry and cost isn’t an issue then use the B-I-N primer as you can apply 2 coats of B-I-N, a water based undercoat and a water based topcoat in a single day!).